BinXBioLab/Data_Science_Capstone_Fall_2022/README.md

   --help                          Show this message and exit.
 ```

-3. In order to use the container to perform preprocessing you'll need to move the raw counts into the `pipeline/raw_data/` folder.
-If the 10x Genomics directories are in `pipeline/raw_data/` and you want to store the intermediate outputs in `pipeline/inter`.
+1. In order to use the container to perform the actual preprocessing you can run

 ```Docker
 docker run --name preprocessing --rm -v $PWD/pipeline:/pipeline -it pipeline python /pipeline/scripts/python/preprocessing.py --in_dir /pipeline/raw_data/ --inter_dir /pipeline/inter/